-I am a sucker for an underdog.
-The people of the Shankill are, and consider themselves, underdogs.
-The Shankill Road, the Protestant enclave in Belfast, Northern Ireland, runs parallel to the Falls Road, a Catholic area.
-A concrete wall, ironically named the Peace Wall, topped with barbed wire, separates the two communities.
-When I first visited the Shankill in 2017, I was struck, not only by the wall but by the number of murals depicting the fallen “heroes” of The Troubles, thirty years of sectarian violence.
-Everywhere I looked was evidence of the past.
-How, I wondered, were these people able to leave their past behind?
+The Shankill Road, the Protestant/Loyalist enclave in Belfast, Northern Ireland, runs parallel to the Falls Road, the Catholic/Unionist area.
+A concrete wall, ironically named the Peace Wall, divides the two communities.
+When I first visited the Shankill in 2017, I was struck not only by the presence of the Wall but also by the number of murals lining the Shankill.
+The murals depict the fallen “heroes” of The Troubles, thirty years of sectarian violence.
+Although a Peace Agreement was signed in 1998 it seemed to offer a fragile peace.

 © 2023 Julie W. McCarthy